localstack/serverless-localstack/README.md

-## Archived
-This project is no longer under active development.

-# localstack-serverless
+# LocalStack Serverless Plugin

 [Serverless](https://serverless.com/) Plugin to support running against [Localstack](https://github.com/localstack/localstack).

-This plugin allows any requests to AWS to be redirected to a running Localstack instance.
+This plugin allows Serverless applications to be deployed and tested on your local machine.
+Any requests to AWS to be redirected to a running LocalStack instance.

-WARNING: This plugin is very much WIP

 Pre-requisites:
-* Localstack
+* LocalStack

 ## Installation

 The easiest way to get started is to install via npm.

     npm install -g serverless
-    npm install --save-dev localstack-localstack
+    npm install --save-dev localstack-serverless

 ## Installation (without npm)